Psalm 146:2 — I will praise the Lord all my life; I will sing praise to my God as long as I live (NIV).

 I will sing.

 Making the decision to give God glory changes everything from your attitude to how you treat people.
 Every weekday morning, during the school year, I work the car line at Forest Hill Jr. High.
 Honestly, it’s not always my first choice to be there.
 We let in at 7:00am, so it’s an early start to the day as it is.
-Then, on days like yesterday, it can be 28 degrees.
-I’m not going to lie; my bed sounded really nice!
+Then, on certain winter days, temperatures can get down into the 20s or lower.
+I’m not gonna lie; my bed sounds really nice on those days!

 It’s because of such feelings that I make it a habit to praise and sing every single day before I report for duty.
-(A lot of times I sing as the students arrive too.)
+(Most of the time I sing as the students arrive too.)
 When I do so, it gives me energy, creates expectation, and makes me genuinely excited to greet the kids.
 Any ill feelings I had about getting up early to stand in sub-freezing temperatures quickly subside.
 I’m one of the first people hundreds of students see in the morning, and they don’t deserve to be welcomed by a disgruntled sourpuss.

-One of the eighth grade students who daily helps in the car line frequently says to me: “Mr. Jonker, you’re always so happy and singing in the morning.”
-I always thank her and say, “It’s because I choose to be.”
+One of the eighth grade students who used to help in the car line frequently said to me: “Mr. Jonker, you’re always so happy and singing in the morning.”
+I always thanked her and said, “It’s because I choose to be.”